Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (context) - id of the context with a path to a font file;
+- path (variable / string) - path to a font file;
-- size (context) - id of the context with a size of the new font;
+- size (variable / int) - size of the new font;
-- name (context) - id of the context with the name for the new font.
+- name (variable / string) - name for the new font;
+- [ignore_warnings] (variable / bool) - if true, warnings about loading the same font will not be printed.

 ## mkdir